 CPM - Cloud Protection Manager - is an enterprise-class backup, recovery & disaster recovery solution for the EC2 compute cloud.
-It is a software product that uses existing snapshot abilities of EBS volumes and RDS databases.
+It is a software product that uses AWS native technologies (e.g. EBS snapshots).

 CPM is marketed as a service.
 When you register to use the service, you get permission to launch a virtual machine image (AMI) of an EC2 instance.
 After you launch the instance, and after a short configuration process, you can start backing up your data using CPM.